nihzh/nihzh.github.io/docs/Edinburgh/Blockchans and Distributed Ledgers.md

 Digital Signatures, producesd by one specified entity
 - depend on the file signing
+- RSA
 Algos
 - KeyGen: input security parameter --> signing-key, verificatoin-key
 - Sign: sign the message with signing-key
 - Verify: message and signature, varification-key

+**Proof of Work**
+Given some data ensure that some amount of work has been invested for them
+- efficient verification
+- no computational shortcuts
+- independence for symmetry-breaking

+*Proof of stake* these years

+System run by the entities capable of issuing PoX

 global matching
 ![](../img/Pasted%20image%2020250917195126.png)